Arkounay/QuickAdminGeneratorBundle/docs/Fields.md

 ```

 In this example:
-- In listing mode, a new field will be created : 'slug'.
+- In listing mode, a new field called 'slug' will be created.
 This is a virtual field (Category has a `getSlug()` method).
 The 'name' field will be removed.
 - In creation and edition, the field 'name' will have a special label.

 ## Configure Fields by using Listeners
 It's also possible to configure fields using listener.
 This is useful if you wish to add special rules for fields that can be applied globally.
-To do that, you have to listen at the `qag.events.field_generation` event.
+To do that, you need to listen to the `qag.events.field_generation` event.
-The event's subject is the field.
+The event's subject is the field itself.

 Here's an example:
 ```php